Position

 Watering

-The almond tree roots do not like to be waterlogged.
+The almond tree roots prefer to avoid being waterlogged.
 A good soaking every 4 to 5 days in spring and summer is preferable.

 Fertilising